1712n/dn-institute/content/market-health/docs/power-law-fitting.md

+---
+title: "Power Law Fitting"
+navShowPages: true
+weight: 40
+---

 ## Power Law Fitting Documentation

----

 ### **General Description:**
-Power Law Fitting explores the distributions of observed trade sizes in cryptocurrency markets.
+[Power Law](https://en.wikipedia.org/wiki/Power_law) Fitting explores the distributions of observed trade sizes in cryptocurrency markets.
 This methodology seeks to ascertain whether the trade size distributions have fat tails, a characteristic exhibited by power law distributions often observed in traditional financial markets and other economic settings.
 By determining the values of the exponent α in the fitted results within the Pareto–Lévy range, analysts can glean insights into market behavior and potential manipulation.

 ### **Theory:**
 In economic systems, a power law distribution indicates the presence of extreme events or values, such as massive trades in financial markets.
 Power law fitting helps in identifying these extreme events and understanding their frequency and impact.